Connecting the Dots between Audio and Text without Parallel Data through Visual Knowledge Transfer: Audio-text experiments

-We study the out-of-domain generalizability of our models by applying them to Clotho directly, without further fine-tuning on it.
-Since our audio encoder is pre-trained on 10-second audio clips, to operate on longer Clotho audio clips (15-30 seconds long), we extract an audio clip longer than 10 seconds and upsample the learned position embeddings to account for the longer audio token sequence.\footnote{We find that this method outperforms simply taking the 10-second audio clip from the center of each Clotho audio clip; see Table~\ref{tab:clotho_interp_pos_test} in Appendix~\ref{app:interp_pos} for the comparison.}
+We study the out-of-domain generalizability of our models by applying them to Clotho directly, without further fine-tuning on it.\footnote{Clotho audio clips (15-30s) are longer than our pre-training audio clips (10s).
+See Appendix~\ref{app:interp_pos} for adaptation details.}

-\paragraph{Zero-shot audio classification} We consider the following three widely used datasets for audio classification. \begin{itemize}[wide=0\parindent,noitemsep] \item[(1)] \textbf{ESC50}~\citep{ESC50} contains 2000 audio clips from 50 classes.
-Each audio clip has a duration of 5 seconds and a single textual label. \item[(2)] \textbf{US8K}~\citep{US8K} contains 8732 audio clips from 10 classes.
+\paragraph{Zero-shot audio classification.} We consider the following three widely used datasets for audio classification. \begin{itemize}[wide=0\parindent,noitemsep] \item[(1)] \textbf{ESC50}~\citep{ESC50} contains 2000 audio clips from 50 classes.
+Each audio clip has a duration of 5 seconds and a single textual label.
+We follow the standard $k$-fold data splits. \item[(2)] \textbf{US8K}~\citep{US8K} contains 8732 audio clips from 10 classes.
 Each audio clip has a duration less than 4 seconds and a single textual label.
-Both ESC50 and US8K provide pre-defined folds and are used for \emph{multi-class} classification.
-We follow the standard data splits and perform the $k$-fold cross validation. \item[(3)] \textbf{AudioSet}~\citep{audioset} is a benchmark dataset for \emph{multi-label} classification as each audio clip in it has more than one textual label.
+We follow the standard $k$-fold data splits. \item[(3)] \textbf{AudioSet}~\citep{audioset} is a benchmark dataset for multi-label classification.
 AudioSet provides balanced and unbalanced training sets.
-The balanced set consists of 22-thousand audio clips and the unbalanced set contains around 2 million audio clips.
-It also provides 20-thousand balanced audio clips for evaluation (more data statistics can be found in Table~\ref{tab:data_stats} in Appendix~\ref{app:data_stats}). \end{itemize}
+The balanced set consists of 22 thousand audio clips and the unbalanced set contains around 2 million audio clips.
+It also provides 20 thousand balanced audio clips for evaluation (more data statistics can be found in Table~\ref{tab:data_stats} in Appendix~\ref{app:data_stats}). \end{itemize}

-For each given audio clip, we first compute the cosine similarity between it and every possible textual label in the tri-modal representation space.
-Then we choose the label with the highest similarity as the prediction:
+For each audio clip $\va$, we first compute the cosine similarity between it and every possible textual label in the tri-modal representation space.
+Then we predict the label $t$ with the highest similarity: